Greece to review energy firms' financials for possible windfall profits | Headlines

 - Greece

-Greece will review the financials of its energy firms and tax any windfall profits they have made from soaring energy prices, Prime Minister Kyriakos Mitsotakis said on Wednesday.
+Greece will review the financials of its energy firms and tax any windfall profits made from soaring energy prices since last year, Prime Minister Kyriakos Mitsotakis said on Wednesday.

-"I won't hesitate, our government will not hesitate...to legislate a one-off levy for any such profits," Mitsotakis told parliament.

-European gas prices soared to record highs last year and have remained high amid concerns over supply disruptions after Russia - Europe's top gas supplier - invaded Ukraine.
+European gas prices soared to record levels last year and have remained high amid concerns over supply disruptions after Russia - Europe's top gas supplier - invaded Ukraine.
+The European Commission has said that EU countries can tax energy firms' windfall profits from higher gas prices to raise money and offset higher energy bills.

+The government has assigned the country's energy regulator to look into big energy firms' financials since October and identify any windfall profits, Mitsotakis told parliament.
+"I won't hesitate, our government will not hesitate...to legislate a one-off levy on any such profits," Mitsotakis said, adding that revenues will be used to help Greek consumers who have been suffering from soaring energy bills.

+Greece has spent more than 2.5 billion euros in subsidizing power bills for households, businesses and farmers since last year.
+It has pledged to provide a further 1.1 billion euros in additional subsidies and a fuel rebate.
+Greece imports about 40% of its gas from Russia and also has contracts with Azerbaijan and Algeria.
+It does not produce any gas itself and any efforts to explore for gas and oil within its territory have stalled in recent years due to the prevailing lower oil prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)